voiceittech/VoiceIt2-IosSDK/README.md

 ## Requirements

+#### Deployment Target (IOS Version)
+Please make sure that the minimum Deployment Target for your project is IOS 11

 #### Billing

 In order to use en-US or other content languages you need to have a developer account that has funds.
 In order to add funds to your account please login at: https://voiceit.io/login and navigate to: https://voiceit.io/billing and add funds.